Eight Clouds Rising

 Eight Clouds Rising (八雲立つ, Yakumo Tatsu) is a Japanese shōjo manga series by Natsumi Itsuki.
 It won the 21st Kodansha Manga Award for shōjo.
 It was adapted in 1997 into an OVA series.

 Plot summary

 Kuraki Fuzuchi is a handsome and quiet young man who has immense psychic powers and sword skills.
 He meets Takeo Nanachi, a college student with similar powers.

 The story opens with Nanachi traveling to a small shrine in the mountains to purify his deceased grandfather's sword in a festival that only occurs every 49 years.
 There he meets Kuraki and later accidentally stumbles upon Kuraki's initiation ritual as a Shaman.
 From there on, their lives are inexplicitly intertwined as they encounter ghosts, spirits, demons, and other characters with supernatural powers while the author provides a parallel running story depicting their previous life.

+Seven Sacred Swords

+In the ancient Izumo era, the seven sacred swords were forged by the blacksmith Tsukamoto Tomohiko for the priest Manashi.
+For a long time, they protected the barrier that sealed away the grudge of Susanoo in Ikuya, but during the war, all of them were stolen except for Kagutsuchi.
+However, the train they were on was hit by an air raid in Osaka and torn apart.